wp-plugins/gravity-forms-pdf-extended/README.txt

 2. View or download the PDF from a Gravity Forms entry.

 == Changelog ==

+= 3.3.2 =
+* Bug - Some hosts reported SSL certificate errors when using the support API.
+Disabled HTTPS for further investigation.
+Using hash-based verification for authentication.
+* Housekeeping - Forgot to disable API debug feature after completing beta

 = 3.3.1 =
 * Bug - $form_data['list'] was mapped using an incremental key instead of via the field ID